Rithika-vennamaneni/inmarket-news-intelligence-agent/PROMPTS.md

 other part of this prompt.
 The agent decides which tool to call by reading those descriptions.
-I made them specific enough that the right tool gets selected for brand queries, category queries, and general search without any conditional logic in my code.
+I made them specific enough that the right tool gets selected for brand queries, category queries and general search without any conditional logic in my code.